Best Of19 min read

 • Some shared compute plans can feel CPU-constrained under load

-• Managed services (databases, Kubernetes) are less mature
+• Managed services (databases, Kubernetes) aren't as mature

 3. Linode (Akamai Cloud) — Best for Enterprise-Grade Reliability